PREVIEW-Turkish central bank may keep rates on hold, ease reserves rules

 By Seda Sezer

-ISTANBUL, April 21 Turkey's central bank is expected to keep interest rates on hold on Thursday despite political pressure to cut them, but it may take steps to add liquidity to the market after giving an upbeat view on the economy last week.
+ISTANBUL, April 21 Turkey's central bank is expected to keep interest rates on hold on Thursday despite political pressure for rate cuts, but it may take steps to add liquidity to the market after giving an upbeat view on the economy last week.

 Central bank governor Erdem Basci said last Thursday that he saw no need for Turkey to lower its growth targets for this year and that inflation will peak in May.
 That was more optimistic than the market's view, suggesting to some that he was paving the way for looser monetary conditions in the months ahead.